dgbowl/yadg/docs/source/features.rst

 Units and uncertainties
 ```````````````````````
 One of the key features of **yadg** is the enforced association of units and uncertainties with measured properties.
-This means that all experimental quantities are accompanied by an uncertainty estimate, derived either from the (``string -> float``) representation of the data, or from instrumental resolution, if known.
+This means that all experimental quantities are accompanied by an uncertainty estimate, derived either from the ``string -> float`` conversion of the data, or from instrumental resolution, if known.

 Units
 +++++